AtieDag/atiedag.github.io/_posts/2018-02-15-Web-scraping-Selenium Part 1.md

 from selenium.webdriver.common.by import By
 ```

-Select the path to the chromedriver.exe file this will create the driver and it will load the "fake" browser.
+Select the path to the chromedriver.exe file this will create the driver and it will load the browser.
+In my case the path is in the current working directory.

 ```python